bit101/sc_mft/README.md

 # sc_mft

-This is a simple class for intercting with the [Midi Fighter Twister](https://www.midifighter.com/shop/midi-fighter-twister) device in [SuperCollider](https://supercollider.github.io/).
+This is a simple extension for interacting with the [Midi Fighter Twister](https://www.midifighter.com/shop/midi-fighter-twister) device in [SuperCollider](https://supercollider.github.io/).

 It gives you access to many of the features of the device with some simple constructs.